Fox Chaser: A Winter on the Trapline provides inside look at trapping and sustainability

 "He loves this lifestyle … he's somebody who grew up with it.
 He sees the beauty in that kind of lifestyle," said Hsiung.

-Fox Chaser: A Winter on the Trapline is available online and airs on CBC Television tonight at 7 p.m. as part of the Absolutely Canadian film series.
+Fox Chaser: A Winter on the Trapline is part of the CBC documentary series Absolutely Canadian available on CBC Gem.